StephanieChevalier/drugname_standardizer/README.md

     - For a single drug name: return the preferred name.
     - For a list of drug names: maps drug names to their preferred names and return the updated list.
     - For JSON input: Maps drug names to their preferred names and saves the results to a JSON file.
-    - For CSV input: Updates the specified column with standardized drug names and saves the modified DataFrame to a CSV file.
+    - For TSV input: Updates the specified column with standardized drug names and saves the modified DataFrame to a TSV file.

 ---